About this trip

 Bus stops on the Dubrovnik - Split journey

-Carrier companies that drives at the bus lines at route Dubrovnik - Split are, for example, Croatia Bus, Autotrans and Autoherc.
-There isn't criteria for purchasing of tickets, except to choose the part of the day that you like to travel.
+Carrier companies that drive at the bus lines at route Dubrovnik - Split are, for example, Croatia Bus, Autotrans and Autoherc.
+There aren't criteria for purchasing of tickets, except to choose the part of the day that you like to travel.
 For example, bus carrier Croatia Bus has the most expensive and the cheapest ticket.
 It's up to you!

 Croatia Bus stops in Metkovic, Opuzen, Ploce, Vrgorac, Imotski with one line, and with others: Metkovic, Opuzen, Ploce, Makarska and Metkovic, Opuzen, Vrgorac, Dugopolje.

 Autotrans offers e-ticket, meaning that do not have to print the ticket but only show the code that you get in the mail after you have bought a bus ticket through Vollo application.
 This carrier has a bus line Dubrovnik - Split with the most stops at the bus stops and stop in Mokosica, Zaton, Slano, Ston, Opuzen, Ploce, Gradac, Zaostrog, Drvenik, Zivogosce, Igrane, Podgora, Tucepi, Makarska, Baska Voda, Brela, Omis and Dugi Rat.